 In some cases, manufacturers may be able to sell unfinished modular products to other companies who can finish them per a customer’s needs.
 In this scenario, the manufacturer would be able to receive payment for its products before those products ever even reached their end consumer.

 This may all sound good in theory but switching to a modular design is no small feat!
 To execute such a large change in a cost effective manner, you may consider first adopting a more integrated approach to your planning process.
 With this types of decisions, it’s crucial companies are certain that the changes they’re making are a) aligned with long-term company goals and b) are taking into account all functions within the organization.

 This approach also helps with change management, as it facilitates frequent, company-wide communication.

-Going modular is not a new idea, according to an article published on the OPS Rules blog — in fact, the idea of postponement was first published in academic literature in the 1960’s.
+Going modular is not a new idea — in fact, the idea of postponement was first published in academic literature in the 1960’s.
 The article also contains a fantastic example of how a company can use modular products to help free up working capital by reducing inventory.

 In the end, the solution to addressing working capital issues may even be as simple as simple as getting some financial support.
 Some of the opportunities we just explored are extremely involved undertakings — even for larger companies that can leverage capital to push things forward.

 Smaller companies may not have the luxury of exploring all of these options.
 For many smaller companies, the solution to covering current liabilities while working capital is tied up along the supply chain is much simpler.
 Options like asset-based lending can offer your company access to the monetary value of your accounts receivable before your customers pay their bills.